 SKIN/IN SITU

 Nina Gonzalez (B. 2001)

-Born in Los Angeles, CA experiment with the limits of storytelling through the lens of a camera.
-A filmmaker, the Artist’s work employs themes of the provocative and visceral to explore intersection between of relationships, gender, and sexuality.
+Gonzalez experiments with the limits of storytelling through the lens of a camera.
+A filmmaker, the Artist’s work employs themes of the provocative and visceral to explore the intersection of relationships, gender, and sexuality.
 Her recent work includes “La Petit Mort “(2021), an erotic horror story that illustrates the dangers of fantasizing over a stranger; “Her’s”(2022) takes on a homemade approach to a psychological thriller equating an anxiety attack to a ticking bomb wrapped up in ones’ intestines; and “Drop Dead Dream” which explores chosen family and mortality in the modern day punk rock scene of NYC (upcoming Feature).

+SKIN/IN SITU